elbarryamine/react-native-test/README.md

   * Create a tab view using react-native-tab-view with three tabs (`posts`,`archived`,`deleted`) (check   the drawing)
   *  list all posts in `posts` tab with two buttons one to mark it as complete and another to delete it.
   *  list archived posts in `archived` tab.
-  *  list deleted todos in `deleted` tab with a button to restore it.
+  *  list deleted posts in `deleted` tab with a button to restore it.
   *  create a button that navigate to `create-post`.
 5. The app should be compatible with both Android and iOS devices.
 6. Feel free to use any design and layout that you think works best for this app.